Don't Go Breaking My Heart: Other versions

+In 2005 Ol' Dirty Bastard and Macy Gray paired up to perform a cover version for his album A Son Unique.

+In October 2010, Lea Michele and Cory Monteith covered the song during the second season of Glee in the episode Duets.

 The musical comedy troupe the Capitol Steps recorded a parody of the song, in which then-President George W. Bush is told by his wife Laura, "Don't go faking you're smart".

 John's 2022 song "Hold Me Closer" (featuring Britney Spears) interpolates elements of the song.

 A cover by Lulu & Levon appears in Just Dance 2026 Edition.